uksf/modpack/addons/arsenal/README.md

 # Arsenal

-Restricts loading of loadouts in Arsenal to gear present in Arsenal
+Restricts loading of loadouts in Arsenal to gear present in Arsenal.